peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.md

   <img src="images/logic_workflow_chooser.png" width="100%">
 </div>

+-   **`new_experiment.ps1` (Data Generation)**: This is the dedicated tool for creating a new experiment.
+It reads the global `config.ini` and generates a new, timestamped experiment directory from scratch.

--   **`run_experiment.ps1` (Data Generation & Repair)**: This is your primary tool.
-Use it to start a new experiment from scratch or to resume/repair an interrupted one.
-Its sole focus is to ensure the raw data (queries and LLM responses) is complete according to your `config.ini`.
+-   **`run_experiment.ps1` (Data Repair & Resumption)**: Use this for an *existing* experiment.
+It is your primary tool to resume an interrupted run or to repair one with missing data.
+Its sole focus is to ensure the raw data (queries and LLM responses) is complete.

 -   **`update_experiment.ps1` (Analysis Reprocessing)**: Use this *after* your experiment's raw data is complete.
 It regenerates all reports and summaries from the existing raw data.
 It is the correct tool for applying analysis bug fixes or adding new metrics without re-running expensive LLM calls.